West Michigan Whitecaps: Broadcasting

-In February 2019, the Whitecaps extended their broadcasting contract with Cumulus Media, but switched radio frequencies to air games on the newly-launched "The Ticket" for the 2019 season with radio simulcast on four stations: 106.1-FM and 1340-AM in Grand Rapids, and 99.1-FM and 1490-AM in Muskegon.
-Select games are aired in Holland, Michigan, on WHTC on 1450-AM and 99.7-FM.
-Dan Hasty is the Voice of the Whitecaps and also serves as the Host of the Detroit Tigers' Road to Detroit podcast, as well as serving as radio voice of Men's Basketball for the University of Detroit Mercy.
+The Whitecaps returned to "The Ticket West Michigan" for the 2024 season with radio simulcast on four stations: 106.1-FM and 1340-AM in Grand Rapids.
+For home games, they produce a Radio/TV Simulcast, while the road games are produced as a traditional radio broadcast.
+Dan Hasty is the Voice of the Whitecaps and has also filled in on Detroit Tigers Radio Play-by-Play, as well as hosting the Road to Detroit Podcast from 2019-2022, as well as serving as TV broadcast voice of Men's Basketball for the University of Detroit Mercy, the Grand Rapids Rise of Major League Volleyball and the Grand Rapids Gold of the NBA G-League.